-Add a French flair to your menu with these delicious and flavorful Herbes de Provence sweet potatoes.
+Add a French flair to your sweet potatoes by seasoning them with herbes de Provence before roasting.

 This recipe for Herbes de Provence sweet potatoes is a delicious, elegant way to serve the humble sweet potato.
 I first enjoyed this dish at an Easter lunch with friends.
 When I asked for the recipe and the secret behind the great flavor, my friend told me it was the Herbes de Provence seasoning.
 Something about the combination of sweet potatoes with this seasoning just works supremely well.

 Roasted sweet potatoes are easy, healthy and delicious.

 The potatoes are wonderfully easy to make and are a lovely and yummy complement to almost any meat, poultry or fish.
 Of course they are loaded with health benefits, especially the antioxidant vitamin A. One medium sweet potato contains over 100% of vitamin A. When roasted with extra virgin olive oil, herbes de provence, kosher salt & freshly ground pepper, sweet potatoes make a side that can’t be beat.

 What is Herbes de Provence?

 Herbes de Provence (EHRB duh proh-VAWNS) is a blend of dried herbs said to reflect those most commonly used in southern France.
 The mixture usually contains basil, fennel seed, lavender, jarjoram, rosemary, sage, summer savory & thyme.
 Herbes de Provence is unique, so there really isn’t a substitute seasoning for it.
 It can be used to season meat, poultry and vegetables.

 How to prep roasted sweet potatoes ahead of time.